 And it links to what I consider my most personal, deepest, least understood, poem.
 I wrote Somewhere Sunday, March 1, 1981 sitting in a comfy armchair in Toronto.
 My recollection (subject to all the limitations expressed and implied in this blog) is that I finished it in one sitting.
 That often happened with my poetic prose, but was exceedingly rare for any piece with more structure.
 This piece has both a rhyming pattern and very specific word use.

 Last month I wrote that this post would “update my faulty memories in Memories Without Emotion from a year ago, as well as present two dreams(?) that will not leave me.”
-The first part is now done; the rest of it will follow… sometime.
+The second part is now done; see Teddy Bear Tears.